SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Additional ablations and analysis

-To isolate the effect of \emph{tool access} alone, we introduce a baseline that issues exactly one web query and performs no further reasoning or iteration.
-Given a question \(q\) and candidate answer \(\hat{y}\), the judge LLM formulates a single Serper search, retrieves the top-3 snippets, and immediately produces a \textsc{true}/\textsc{false} verdict with rationale.
-All prompt instructions are identical to those in the full \textsc{TALE} pipeline; the \emph{only} change is the removal of the summarise–reflect–refine loop.
-This baseline, therefore, quantifies the benefit of a one-shot evidence grab, sitting midway between the \emph{Judge without Tool-Augmentation} and the full iterative framework.
+To isolate the effect of \emph{web access} alone, we use a baseline that issues exactly one web query and performs no further reasoning or iteration: given the question and candidate answer, the judge formulates a single Serper search, retrieves the top-3 snippets, and immediately produces a True/False verdict with rationale.
+All prompt instructions are identical to the full SAGE pipeline; the only change is the removal of the summarize--reflect--refine loop.
+The main-paper comparison of this baseline against SAGE-1 and SAGE-3 is reported in Table~\ref{tab:search_engine_robustness}; Table~\ref{tab:noniterative-kappa} below repeats the single-pass numbers alongside the additional non-iterative baselines for cross-comparison.

-As shown in Table~\ref{tab:noniterative-kappa}, on AmbigQA, this naive tool baseline raises Cohen’s $\kappa$ from 0.381 (judge without tools) to 0.658, confirming that one round of external evidence already yields a substantial improvement.
-However, TALE’s pushes $\kappa$ further to 0.914.
-A similar pattern appears on HotpotQA, where $\kappa$ climbs from 0.375 (no tool) to 0.583 (single-pass) and then to 0.701 with TALE.